Salacia (plant)

 Salacia is a genus of plants in the family Celastraceae.
 They are woody climbers naturally found in tropical regions.

 Several species in this genus have been used in traditional medicine, such as the Ayurvedic system from India.

 The chemical constituents of root bark include polyphenols such as salacinol, kotalanol, and mangiferin.

 Species

-As of October 2021, Plants of the World Online accepts the following species:
+As of March 2026, Plants of the World Online accepts 214 species: